Best Garage Bike Racks

 Not only do you want to make sure that your bike is secure, but you also want to ensure that the objects around the rack are secure.
 There have been many instances where an unsecured bike rack had fallen, and not only did it damage the bikes that were on the racks, but it also damaged the cars that were in the garage.
 No one wants that to happen.
 Therefore, when selecting bike racks for this list, sturdiness was one of the most important features that we looked into.

 In order to keep your bikes safe and secure, an effective bike rack should be made out of sturdy metals, but should also be coated with soft rubber or vinyl to avoid scratching and scuffing your bike.
-Many hooks were considered less than ideal because they were not coated with a soft rubber.
+Many hooks were considered less than ideal because they were not coated with soft rubber.
 Without a soft rubber coating, not only could the rack scratch the frame of your bike, but it can also be less sturdy because they can slip off the hook easily and cause severe damage to your bike.

-Not only do you want to make sure that your bike is secure, you also want to ensure that the objects around the rack are secure.
+Not only do you want to make sure that your bike is secure, but you also want to ensure that the objects around the rack are secure.
 There have been many instances where an unsecured bike rack had fallen, and not only did it damage the bikes that were on the racks, but it also damaged the cars that were in the garage.
 No one wants that to happen.
 Therefore, when selecting bike racks for this list, sturdiness was one of the most important features that we researched as well.

 Cost is important when shopping for garage bike racks.
 You have already invested a decent amount of money into the bike itself and you don't want to risk losing the bike to a bad fall.
 While price and functionality don't necessarily go hand-in-hand, no one wants to spend a lot of money storing their bikes– they want to use that money to buy accessories for their bikes and save up for fun trips.
 Ideally, for this list, it was important to keep costs as low as possible while still providing the best security and stability for your bikes.